jopemachine/trymodule/readme.md

 I'm not sure the original repository is being maintained, so I published this module by myself.

-- Works well with Node 16 and higher versions.
+- Works well with Node 16 (LTS) and higher versions.

 - Support ES Module.